Team Kiwi Racing: History

 Despite the disappointment after so much hard work to provided the opportunities that TKR had over their time in the Supercars Championship Team Kiwi Racing has continued to focus on the support and development of young up and coming Kiwi drivers.
 In 2009 Team Kiwi Racing (TKR) secured 2 x BMW Minis to run in the New Zealand BMW Mini Challenge Championship for Matt Hamilton and Ryan Bailey.
 Both TKR BMW mini's dominated the BMW Mini Challenge Championship with Matthew Hamilton taking out first position and Ryan Bailey taking out second position for a TKR one two in the Championship.

 As a reward Team Kiwi Racing ran Hamilton in the 2010 Fujitsu V8 Supercar Series in Australia, but only for the first three rounds.

-Not content with a one two in the 2009/10 Championship TKR purchased a third BMW Mini Challenge racecar for the 2010/11 Championship season.
-This saw Ben Dallas, Matthew Gibson and Craig Innes selected to drive the TKR car this season.
-And what a season it was with the TKR not only winning back to back Championship titles but TKR also took out second and third position for a clean sweep of the podium at years end.
-1st was Ben Dallas, 2nd Craig Innes and third was Matthew Gibson rounding out the TKR clean sweep.
+After their success in the 2009/10 Championship, TKR purchased a third BMW Mini Challenge racecar for the 2010/11 Championship season.
+That season saw Ben Dallas, Matthew Gibson and Craig Innes selected to drive the TKR car.
+The TKR team ultimately won back to back Championship titles, and TKR also claimed second and third position for a clean sweep of the podium at the year's end.
+Ben Dallas finished in first, Craig Innes in second, and Matthew Gibson rounded out the podium in third.

 For 2012 TKR provided Andre Heimgartner with a full season in the TKR Porsche Carrera Cup car in the Australian Porsche Carrera Cup Championship.
 TKR provided expert input to Heimgartner with driver advise from Porsche Carrera Cup legend Craig Baird and Porsche Technical Engineer Todd Bickerton who was contracted to TKR for the season.

 Along with a number of solid results during his debut season Heimgartner was awarded Rookie of the year at the final round of the Australian Porsche Carrera Cup Championship held at the Gold Coast Indy 300 event.
 This saw Heimgartner provided with the opportunity to be fly over to Europe to test against other top rookies from around the world for one seat in the Porsche Super Cup Championship that is partly funded by Porsche Germany.
 Heimgartner missed out on the drive but again TKR had helped yet a young kiwi driver kick start his International motorsport career on the right foot.